composer/composer/doc/01-basic-usage.md

     require 'vendor/.composer/autoload.php';

-This makes it really easy to use third party code, because you only have to add one line to `composer.json` and run `install`.
-For monolog, it means that we can just start using classes from it, and they will be autoloaded.
+This makes it really easy to use third party code: For monolog, it means that we can just start using classes from it, and they will be autoloaded.